 - Mix in the cumin, paprika, nutmeg salt and pepper.
 Add in the diced tomatoes and simmer for about 10 minutes, until it starts to thicken.

-- Make small indentations to prepare space for the eggs in the skillet.
+- Cast Iron Oven Method - Make small indentations to prepare space for the eggs in the skillet.
 Crack eggs into each indentation and place skillet into preheated oven.
 Bake until the eggs are set and whites are fully cooked.
 This will take around 7-10 minutes.
-Alternatively, cover skillet with a lid, and cook on medium heat until the eggs are cooked.

 - Crumble with feta and garnish with cilantro.
 Serve immediately with a crusty loaf.